Khwaja Abdullah Chishti: Tasawwuf

 Khwaja Abdullah Chishti authorized a number of people to be his disciples including Sayyad Qutub Uddin Sani Chishti, Sayyad Nasir Uddin Chishti and Sayyad Aashique Chishti.

 Death and legacy

-Khwajah Abdullah Chishti died on 14th of Rajab and his death anniversary is celebrated with great magnificence.
+Khwajah Abdullah Chishti died on the 14th of Rajab and his death anniversary is celebrated with great magnificence.
 His grave is located in Chhota Sheikhpura, Nawada, a city in Indian state of Bihar.

 His teachings were further spread by his descendants.
 His two notable descendants are mentioned below: